mdredze/carmen-python/doc/quickstart.rst

       For locations with information based solely on Twitter Place information, the URL and ID of the associated Place.

-The other functions and methods of the public API take various arguments that invoking applications can use to control their behavior:
+The resolver's default location database can be added to or overridden using its :py:meth:`.add_location` and :py:meth:`.load_locations` methods:

+.. automethod:: carmen.resolver.AbstractResolver.add_location
+.. automethod:: carmen.resolver.AbstractResolver.load_locations

+Finally, the behavior of the resolver itself can be customized:

 .. autofunction:: carmen.get_resolver

-.. autoclass:: carmen.resolver.AbstractResolver
-   :members: load_locations, add_location, resolve_tweet